Tropical Storm Imelda Response

 September 20, 2019 | 3:15 p.m.

-Springfield, MOConvoy of Hope staff departed Friday afternoon for Texas in response to massive flooding caused by Tropical Storm Imelda.
-Two tractor-trailers filled with water, sports drinks, shovels, gloves, and other relief and clean-up supplies are headed to the hardest-hit areas.
+Convoy of Hope team members departed Friday afternoon for Texas in response to massive flooding caused by Tropical Storm Imelda.
+Two tractor-trailers filled with water, sports drinks, shovels, gloves, and other relief and cleanup supplies are headed to the hardest-hit areas.
+The team should arrive tomorrow and will begin distributing relief items shortly after.

 September 19, 2019 | 6:30 p.m.